Sighișoara: Demographics and name

+Germans (more specifically Transylvanian Saxons).
+At the 2021 census, Sighișoara had a population of 23,927; of those, 65.69% were Romanians, 12.57% Hungarians, and 2.93% Roma.

 Sights

 Sighișoara is a popular tourist destination for its well-preserved walled old town, which is also listed by UNESCO as a World Heritage Site.
 The main Citadel's attractions are certainly the towers.
+The city is also an attraction on the Via Transilvanica long-distance trail.

 Towers

-According to ancient military architectures writings, the defence towers had to be a fortification system for the mutual defense, and, at the same time, each tower was supposed to be an independent fortress: a break at the base of a tower did not mean entering into the city, capturing a tower did not have to lead to the conquest of the city.
+According to ancient military architectural writings, the defence towers had to be a fortification system for the mutual defense, and, at the same time, each tower was supposed to be an independent fortress: a break at the base of a tower did not mean entering into the city, capturing a tower did not have to lead to the conquest of the city.
 Most of these towers were hollow and equipped with elevators and underground galleries.